ietf-wg-acme/acme/draft-ietf-acme.md

 a binding to the account private key, such that the only the account private key holder can successfully respond to the validation query:

-* Simple HTTP: The value provided in the validation request is signed by the account private key.
+* HTTP: The value provided in the validation request is signed by the account private key.
-* DVSNI: The validation TLS request uses the account key pair as the server's key pair.
+* TLS SNI: The validation TLS request uses the account key pair as the server's key pair.
 * DNS: The MAC covers the account key, and the MAC key is derived from an ECDH public key signed with the account private key.